 BY ALY ABICH IN HOMA BAY COUNTY.

-A middle-aged woman and her 38-year-old husband — both residents of Homa Bay County — have been arrested after they buried baby dolls instead of their supposed “dead” twin children.
+On Wednesday, Akinyi and Onyango — both residents of Homa Bay County — were arrested after they buried baby dolls instead of their supposed “dead” twin children.

-The couple, Benson Onyango and Beryl Akinyi, who live at Kamsama Village in Suba North Constituency escaped lynching on Wednesday when neighbours discovered that the couple’s interred ‘children’ were actually dummies.
+The couple, who live at Kamsama Village in Suba North Constituency, escaped lynching on Wednesday when neighbours discovered that the couple’s interred ‘children’ were actually dummies.

 According to the neighbours, Onyango and Akinyi claimed their children died soon after birth.

 Akinyi’s brother-in-law, Wycliffe Ogembo, said Akinyi left home two weeks ago for delivery at the Homa Bay County Referral Hospital.

 The woman, however, said she developed labor complications and had to be referred to the Aga Khan Hospital in Kisumu.